pazpark/pazpark.github.io/_pages/about.md

 I am currently a Flatiron Research Scientist, a permanent research appointment at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/), working under the leadership of Director [Michael Shelley](https://www.simonsfoundation.org/people/michael-shelley/) and Deputy director of Genomics [Olga Troyanskaya](https://www.simonsfoundation.org/people/olga-troyanskaya/).
 The Flatiron Institute is an internal research division of the [Simons Foundation](https://www.simonsfoundation.org) with a mission to advance our understanding of science, both through the analysis of large, rich datasets and through theory, modeling and simulation.
 I also hold a Visiting Research Scholar title at the [Lewis-Sigler Institute for Integrative Genomics](https://lsi.princeton.edu) at Princeton University.

+I was a featured scientist in the [Flatiron Scientist Spotlight](https://www.simonsfoundation.org/2022/08/09/the-rna-detective/) series.

 Prior to joining the institute, I completed my post-doctoral training under the mentorship of Professor [Robert Darnell](https://www.rockefeller.edu/our-scientists/heads-of-laboratories/952-robert-b-darnell/), [HHMI Investigator](https://www.hhmi.org/scientists/robert-b-darnell), at Rockefeller University and the New York Genome Center, where I gained valuable experience combining computational and experiential approaches.
 I received my Ph.D. training at Princeton University in Computer Science studying genomics, where I was advised by [Olga Troyanskaya](https://function.princeton.edu/).
 As an undergraduate, I studied Biochemistry and Computer Science at the University of Washington, Seattle, where I was mentored by [William Stafford Noble](https://noble.gs.washington.edu/).